Elevate Your Green Space: 19 Design Essentials for the Perfect Greenhouse Interior

 17. Improve Ergonomics with Raised Plant Beds

 Gardening shouldn't be back-breaking work.
 Raised plant beds bring the soil up to a comfortable working height, reducing strain on your back and knees.
-They also provide better drainage and soil control for your vegetables and herbs.
+This is particularly helpful for vegetable gardening within the greenhouse.

 18. Organize Your Collection with Tiered Shelving